happyleibniz2/Everything-converter/README.md

 - **One Tool for Everything** – From PNG to JPG, MP4 to MKV, MP3 to FLAC, and more.
 No need for separate apps.
 - **Batch Processing** – Convert hundreds of files at once, each with its own target format.
 - **Drag & Drop Simplicity** – Just drop your files and go.
 No complicated settings unless you want them.
-- **Advanced Options When You Need Them** – Fine-tune video codecs, quality, scaling, trimming, and audio settings per file.
+- **Advanced Options When You Need Them** – Fine‑tune video codecs, quality, scaling, trimming, and audio settings per file.
 - **Real‑time Progress** – See speed, time remaining, and per‑file progress as your conversions run.
 - **Pause & Resume** – Control conversions at your own pace.
 - **Error Assistant** – Get helpful suggestions when something goes wrong.